spencer-shadley/completed-class/class-content/01-HTML-Git-CSS/02-Homework/README.md

   - ❗ Follow best practices for your README as outlined in the `Good-README-Guide`

-- Inside the repo folder on your computer, create the following:
+- Inside the repo directory on your computer, create the following:

   - 3 HTML documents: `index.html`, `contact.html`, and `portfolio.html`.

-  - A folder called `assets`.
+  - A directory called `assets`.

   - Inside the `assets` directory, make two additional folders: `css` and `images`.